 Scammers will sometimes send emails that appear to come from legitimate tax preparers.
 If you receive a suspicious email that appears to come from TurboTax, forward it to us at firstname.lastname@example.org so we can investigate.
 You can also get the latest on any phishing scams we know about from our Online Security Center.

 Erb notes that scam artists also play on people’s distrust of the government.
-They send messages, she said, claiming that the IRS is withholding money and that only by sending the scam artist their personal information can these hard-working, government-phobic taxpayers take back what is rightfully theirs.
+They send messages claiming that the IRS is withholding money and that only by sending the scam artist their personal information can these hard-working, government-phobic taxpayers take back what is rightfully theirs.

 Once they have a Social Security number in hand, the scammers can file a phony tax return in the victim's name, claiming a large refund and having it sent to a false address.